 This course, the third in the calculus based sequence for science and engineering students, is a study of optics and topics in modern physics.

 Prerequisite: PHYS 1320.
-Pre- or Corequisite: MATH 2530.

 PHYS 2310L: Calculus-Based Physics III Laboratory.
-(1)

 Physics 2310L is a companion course to Physics 2310 covering topics in geometrical optics, wave optics and modern physics at the calculus level.
 Lab activities mirror and enhance lecture topics.
 Hands on experiments involving data collection and analysis give students a better conceptual framework for understanding physics.
 Geometrical and wave optical phenomena are deeply probed.
 Three hrs. lab.
-Pre- or Corequisite: PHYS 2310.